Protecting the water quality of…

 If you live on or near the Salish Sea in western Washington state, this website is for you.
 The WSU Shore Stewards program provide guidelines and resources for living on or near waters of the Salish Sea regions, including Puget Sound, Strait of Juan de Fuca, Strait of Georgia, and lakes, rivers, streams, and coasts in the area.

-- Guide for Shoreline Living: A booklet that gives homeowners tips on how to protect our waters.
+- Guide for Shoreline Living: A WSU publication that gives homeowners tips on how to protect our waters.

 - Shore Stewards TV: Video clips on shoreline living